dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-domains.md

 ### Big picture

-Add threat intelligence feeds to {{site.prodname}} to trace DNS queries to suspicious domains.
+Add threat intelligence feeds to {{site.prodname}} to trace DNS queries involving suspicious domains.

 ### Value

-{{site.prodname}} integrates with threat intelligence feeds so you can detect when endpoints in your Kubernetes clusters query DNS for suspicious domains.
-When queries are detected, an anomaly detection dashboard in the UI shows the full context, including which pod(s) were involved so you can analyze and remediate.
+{{site.prodname}} integrates with threat intelligence feeds so you can detect when endpoints in your Kubernetes clusters query DNS for suspicious domains, or receive answers with suspicious domains.
+When events are detected, an anomaly detection dashboard in the UI shows the full context, including which pod(s) were involved so you can analyze and remediate.

 ### Features